Your Sim as Novelist

 So, you want your sim to become a novelist?
 Good on you.
 Writing is one of the handiest skills in The Sims 4.
-Not only does it allow you to create a constant stream of income for your sim’s household, it allows your sim to perform a variety of other tasks—all from the comfort of their computer screen.
-It’s also the backbone for one of the game’s careers, and just plain handy overall.
+Not only does it allow you to create a constant stream of income for your sim’s household, but it also allows your sim to perform a variety of other tasks—all from the comfort of their computer screen.
+It’s also the backbone for one of the game’s careers, and it’s just plain handy overall.
 Let’s take a look at preparing your sim for the life of a writer.

 Aspirations and Traits

 As with most skill paths, the appropriate Aspiration for your sim is pretty obvious.
 You’ll want to choose the Creative—Bestselling Author Sub-Aspiration.
 This will give your sim the Muser Trait, which boosts your sim’s skill bonuses whenever they’re Inspired.
 Keep your sim Inspired under these conditions, and their Writing skill will rise rapidly.

 Aspiration aside, your sim can also make use of the following Traits:

 - Creative.
 Creative sims are Inspired more often than normal.
 If you want that Muser bonus, you’ll want a Creative sim.
 This will also allow your sim to segue into other Creative fields once they’ve completed the Bestselling Author Aspiration.

 - Bookworm.
 Your sim likes to read.
 Writing is very particular in that your sim can overdose.
 Bookworm will help you overcome that problem.
 More below.

 - Perfectionist.
 This Trait allows your sim to create better-quality crafted items, albeit at a slightly reduced pace.
 If you have a stay-at-home writer, you’ll want to get as much out of their book sales as possible.

 - Loner.
 The usual staple of the serial crafter.
 Your sim won’t have too many chances to socialize.
 Loner can offset their social needs and allow you to focus on building up a strong cash base.